 Every one of us has been helped or encountered a volunteer at some stage in our lives, we just may not know it because volunteers usually don't ask for any thanks or make a big fuss about it.

-Every year we have specific calendar events including the Australian National Volunteers Week from the 18th to the 24th of May every year as well as International Volunteers Day on the 5th of December, providing a platform to celebrate and acknowledge the incredible and selfless efforts of those who donate their time and services to their community, with no expectation of payment or thanks.
+Every year we have specific calendar events including the Australian National Volunteers Week which takes place in May each year as well as International Volunteers Day in December, providing a platform to celebrate and acknowledge the incredible and selfless efforts of those who donate their time and services to their community, with no expectation of payment or thanks.

-Australia has recently heavily relied on the essential assistance of volunteers from the volunteer fire fighters that sacrificed everything to fight one of the worst fire seasons in the country's history, through to those in the recent 'Care Army' checking on elderly residents who were in self-isolation from the COVID-19 restrictions.
+Australia has always relied on the essential assistance of volunteers from the volunteer fire fighters that sacrificed everything to fight one of the worst fire seasons in the country's history, through to those in the 'Care Army' checking on elderly residents who were in self-isolation from the COVID-19 restrictions.

 Volunteers are responsible for countless community initiatives, support groups and are even the reason that many charity organisations are able to operate and do incredible work for the community.
 While it would be near impossible to acknowledge every individual and organisation, we can show an appreciation how essential the act of volunteering is to every community.